Priority Issue Briefs

 The commercial construction industry has a unique interest in energy policy, as it represents not only a large-scale energy consumer, but also acts as a key facilitator of domestic energy exploration, production and transportation.
 Furthermore, construction employs more than six million Americans who bear the brunt of fluctuating prices at the pump and in their homes and businesses.

-Independent contractors are an important part of the construction industry due to its fluctuating work demands and are often the answer to a pressing demand for the special skills and know-how required for short-term projects.
+Independent contractors are an important part of the construction industry due to its fluctuating work demands, and they often are the answer to a pressing demand for the special skills and know-how required for short-term projects.

 ABC member companies believe safety is a core value, above all others, and is the basis of their culture.
 ABC understands the importance of common-sense regulations based on sound evidence and scientific analysis with appropriate consideration paid to implementation costs and input from employers.
 Many ABC companies have implemented safety programs that are among the best programs in the industry, often far exceeding legal requirements.
-Under the Trump administration, we hope the Occupational Safety and Health Administration (OSHA) will focus on collaborative efforts with employers to make workplaces safer.
+ABC is strongly committed to a collaborative effort between industry and the Occupational Safety and Health Administration, which will increase workplace safety and promote economic opportunity in the United States.

 ABC is committed to reforming the broken federal regulatory process and ensuring industry stakeholders' voices are heard and rights are protected.